Updated: Jul 20

 The pain of back pain can result in physical, social, and psychological consequences that have a negative effect on an individual's quality of life.
 In most cases, those who suffer from back pain report boredom, reduced activities outside the home, and mood disorders, including anxiety and depression.
 So what do you do when your back pain has sapped your enjoyment in life?
 How can you get it together and get back to something resembling normal or at least increased motivation?

-Fortunately, there are numerous things you can do to lessen the pain with help from a pain management NYC specialist and some lifestyle changes.
+Fortunately, there are numerous things you can do to lessen the pain with help from a New Jersey pain management specialist and some lifestyle changes.
 Here's an article to learn how to stop back pain from affecting a huge aspect of your life.

 Manage Your Stress